WHAT IS VIRGINIA SPOUSAL SUPPORT OR ALIMONY?

 WHAT FACTORS ARE CONSIDERED IN AN AWARD OF SPOUSAL SUPPORT IN VIRGINIA?

 When a party seeks spousal support, the courts will determine whether the seeking party should receive payments.
 The court must look at many factors found at Va.
-Code Ann. § 20-107.1, including the parties’ incomes, length of marriage, the standard of living during the marriage, the financial resources of the parties, the parties’ ages and health, earning capacity, education, ability to pay, and the monetary and non-monetary contributions of each spouse to the well-being of the family.
+Code Ann. § 20-107.1, including the parties’ incomes, length of the marriage, the standard of living during the marriage, the financial resources of the parties, the parties’ ages and health, earning capacity, education, ability to pay, and the monetary and non-monetary contributions of each spouse to the well-being of the family.
 The final factor that must be considered includes “Such other factors…necessary to consider the equities between the parties.”
 The court will also look into the circumstances that led to the dissolution of marriage including any grounds for divorce.
 Usually, adultery from one spouse will bar him or her from receiving alimony.
 Even in a clear case of adultery, spousal support may still be awarded in a case of manifest injustice, but the court will consider each parties’ economic circumstances and respective degrees of fault.

-NOVA Legal Professionals have many years of experience representing spouses seeking or contesting spousal support payments.
-The firm can assist you in analyzing the facts of your case and negotiating or presenting the best arguments related to a spousal support award.
+The lawyers at NOVA Legal Professionals have many years of experience representing spouses seeking or contesting spousal support payments.
+The firm can assist you in analyzing the facts of your case, negotiating, mediating, or presenting the best arguments at trial related to a spousal support award.
 Read more about how we have helped our clients here.

-If you want to speak with one of our attorneys to discuss your case, reach out to us at either our Manassas and Fairfax locations to schedule.
-Our divorce attorneys in Virginia work with clients throughout Northern Virginia from our Prince William and Fairfax County locations.
+If you want to speak with one of our attorneys to discuss your case, reach out to us at either our Manassas or Fairfax locations to schedule.
+Our divorce attorneys in Virginia work with clients throughout Northern Virginia including Prince William, Loudoun, Fauquier, and Fairfax County.